Christian personal law: Marriage

-Christian marriage in India is regulated by the Indian Christian Marriage Act of 1872.
+Christian marriage in India is regulated by the Indian Christian Marriage Act, 1872.
 The Law applies to the entirety of India except for the territories which, immediately before 1 November 1956, formed the states of Travancore-Cochin, Manipur and Jammu and Kashmir.
 Therefore, the act does not apply to marriages of Christians solemnised in the territories of the former states of Travancore and Cochin which now form part of Kerala.

-The Tamil Nadu Legislature, by its Act No 27 of 1995, extended the Indian Christian Marriage Act of 1872 to the territories of the Kanyakumari District and Sengottai Thaluk (which were transferred to Tamil Nadu after the reorganization of Indian states).
+The Tamil Nadu Legislature, by its Act No 27 of 1995, extended the Indian Christian Marriage Act, 1872 to the territories of the Kanyakumari District and Sengottai Thaluk (which were transferred to Tamil Nadu after the reorganization of Indian states).
 However, civil marriages among Christians in the former princely state of Cochin are regulated by the provisions of the Cochin Christian Civil Marriage Act 1095 ME.
 Civil marriages among Christians in Jammu and Kashmir are regulated by the Jammu and Kashmir Christian Marriage and Divorce Act, 1957.
 There is no statute regulating solemnisation of marriages among Christians in Manipur; rather, customary law and personal law prevail there.

 Succession

-The Indian Succession Act of 1865 was comprehensively amended and consolidated by the Indian Succession Act of 1925.
-Neither the Indian Succession Act of 1865 nor the Act of 1925 was to apply to Christians in India.
+The Indian Succession Act, 1865 was comprehensively amended and consolidated by the Indian Succession Act, 1925.
+Neither the Indian Succession Act, 1865 nor the act of 1925 was to apply to Christians in India.